Monster Texas tornado kills six, seven people missing

 “We’re trying to figure out what to do one step at a time,” she said.

-Veronica Orellana, who lives with her three children in the Rancho Brazos neighborhood, said she heard the warning sirens the same time the tornado hit.

-“The alarms were loud so I looked out the window,” the 38-year-old said.
-“It was too late and the tornado was already here.
-I knew we had to get out of there.
-Our car was blocked by a fallen tree so we just ran down the street.”
+Frank Gamez, a construction worker in Granbury, said he found the body of a friend as he and other people searched the neighborhood after the tornado hit Wednesday evening.

+“We lost one of our friends.
+We found him laying on the ground,” Gamez said.

-Texas Governor Rick Perry said in a statement he was deeply saddened by the deaths and that state officials were assisting affected communities.
+Texas Gov. Rick Perry issued a statement saying he was “deeply saddened” by the deaths, and that state officials were assisting with local needs.

+“The thoughts of 26 million Texans are with those suffering today,” Perry said.

 The area hit included 61 homes built by Habitat for Humanity, the charity said on its website.
 Habitat for Humanity uses volunteers to build and repair homes for low-income residents.